jamesstidard/love-ecs/README.md

-# Love ECS
+# Rune ECS
 A modest ECS framework for lua!

-This as originally was built to work with the [LÖVE](https://love2d.org) game framework, though nothing stops Love ECS being used elsewhere.
+This as originally was built to work with the [LÖVE](https://love2d.org) game framework, though nothing stops Rune ECS being used elsewhere.

 ## Prerequisites
 This is tested on `lua v5.1`, which is the one [LÖVE](https://love2d.org)